"Nice tits. What's your name?"

 "I can't believe Dom's having sex.
 Right here in this house.
 Wearing sunglasses!"

 The lead actors play their characters believably.
-Zimm and Billard met at auditions, and bonded so well that those casting asked if they were already friends in real life.1
+Zimm and Billard met at auditions, and bonded so well that those casting asked if they were already friends in real life.2

 The past quickly turns to nostalgia, especially in pop culture.
 Reruns show just how much society and kid/teen culture has changed.
 In the mid-1990s, cell phones weren't the norm among young'uns and the 'net was only beginning to make its cultural impact felt.
 Ten years after its final episode, Ready or Not plays like a glimpse of a lost past, though its central issues remain relevant.
-A new generation of tweens and teens has discovered the show.4-- and it retains an appeal for a surprising assortment of older viewers who watch along with them.
+A new generation of tweens and teens has discovered the show.5-- and it retains an appeal for a surprising assortment of older viewers.